ethyca/fides/docs/fidesops/docs/guides/oauth.md

   -d grant_type=client_credentials
 ```

 You'll notice that there's no `Authorization` header.
-This is the only Fidesops API that doesn't require an access token.
+This is the only fidesops API that doesn't require an access token.

 If the `token` call is successful, the response will return the root client's access token in the `access_token` property: